antbag-dev/PlayerTrade/README.md

 - Added a double confirmation system
 - Fixed item duplication on complete (Plugins-PocketMineMP/PlayerTrade#2 & Plugins-PocketMineMP/PlayerTrade#3)
 - Fixed rare occurrence of items not taken away from sender on complete
+- Fixed duplication on close due to mismatched inventory

 # Features
 * User-modifiable message